Aflaungos/PortingOneUIROMGuide/README.md

     - ⚠️ Note the X means there are more files, like 31, 32, 33...
   - `system_dlkm/etc` folder: Replace the build.prop file from with your device's file.
 - Inside the `system` partition of the ported device:
+  - Replace the `build.prop` and `default.prop` files from ported device `system` partition with your device's files.
   - Inside the `priv-app` folder, copy over from the repo Applock, wallpaper-res (optional) and SSecure.
   - Replace HybridRadio with your device's if you care about radio.
   - Inside the `lib` and `lib64` folders, copy over FM radio files from your device's.